bkbl3x7/Handy-Verification/README.md

 ## Streamlit UI
 - Launch: `streamlit run ui/app.py`
 - Tabs:
-  - Models: browse featured models by category.
+  - Models: featured models from finished runs.
-  - Library: searchable table of all runs; view metrics, args, ROC, and scores.
+  - Library: table of all runs; download or delete.
-  - Pipelines: manage datasets/pipelines YAMLs; Train tab consumes these.
+  - Pipelines: create/edit dataset and pipeline YAML files.
-  - Train / Eval: select dataset + pipeline and run; shows live logs.
+  - Train / Eval: select a dataset + pipeline and run (logs stream live).
-  - Verify: simple similarity scoring with a required `.pt` model.
+  - Verify: cosine similarity with a selected `.pt` model.
+  - Docs: quick help inside the UI.

 ## Troubleshooting
 - ModuleNotFoundError: Run commands from the repo root so Python can import `handnet/`.